Black Lives Matter.

 - Named Juneteenth an official VCET holiday.

 - Focused on equitable purchasing and sourcing mindfulness by choosing to support BIPOC and/or local businesses first and foremost.
+Here is a great compilation of Black-owned online businesses.

 - Added a Bias Incident and Microaggression policy to our TOU for all members to review.